droosma/blog/content/post/exploring-opentelemetry/index.md

   editable: false
 ```

-The last config we need to do is to configure the OpenTelemetry Collector to use Loki as an exporter.
+The final configuration step is to set the OpenTelemetry Collector to use Loki as an exporter.
 This is done in the `otel-collector-config.yaml` file:

 ```yaml
 exporters: